Below are flooring maintenance tips to help you keep your new floor in great shape for years to come!

 During and immediately following the installation of your new carpet, there may be a slight odor, which may result from the removal of your old carpet and cushion or from the new carpet, cushion, adhesives or seaming tape.
 Ventilation with fresh air is recommended.
 Ideally, windows and doors should be opened, and the HVAC system should be operated at maximum capacity for 48 to 72 hours.

 Maintain the beauty of your carpet by cleaning it regularly before it becomes excessively soiled.
 Dirty, airborne particles may be deposited on carpet, causing dulling.
 Dulling is caused by the deposits of all types of soil.
 For example, a delicate rose color may gradually become a neutral taupe because of soil, while light blue may take on a dull, gray-green hue.
 Red clay soil also can cause a pronounced change in some colors.
 In spite of such phenomena, the original color of a carpet is not lost; it is still present under the soil.
 Oily soil may be very difficult to remove after it has been on the carpet for a long time, and it may be actually absorbed into the fiber, causing the carpet to have a yellow cast.
 Frequent cleanings are important to avoid this problem.
-Entry mats at doorways trap soil, and combined with routine cleaning and vacuuming, provide extra protection for all floor coverings.

 Occasionally, a yarn tuft will rise above the pile surface of a carpet.
 Just snip off these tufts to the level of the other tufts.
 DO NOT PULL THEM OUT.
 If this problem persists in a localized area, contact your flooring contractor or manufacturer’s representative.